theforeman/theforeman.org/_posts/2020-11-02-foreman-community-newsletter-october-2020.md

 ## Foreman 2.2.0 has been released!

 This release contains over 140 bug fixes as well as new features.
-Among the [headline features](https://theforeman.org/manuals/2.2/index.html#Releasenotesfor2.2), there is a look at an early version of the new host details page.
+Among the [headline features](https://theforeman.org/manuals/2.2/index.html#Releasenotesfor2.2), there is an early version of the new host details page.
 We are hoping that the host detail redesign will help improve your experience managing hosts in Foreman.
 To do this, we need your feedback on these iterations, so please feel free to let us know your thoughts and [join the discussion](https://community.theforeman.org/t/host-details-page-redesign-survey/19399).

 For more information, see the full [release announcement](https://community.theforeman.org/t/foreman-2-2-0-has-been-released/21067).